-All transactions and balances of the Fund are in Saudi Riyals and therefore, the Fund is not exposed to foreign exchange risk.
+The Fund transacts transactions in either US dollars (USD) or Saudi Riyals (SAR) and, the SAR is pegged to USD, hence the Fund is not significantly exposed to foreign exchange risk.

 (ii) Commission rate risk

 Special commission rate risk arises from the possibility that changes in the market's special commission rates will affect future profitability or the fair value of financial instruments.
 The Fund is not subject to significant special commission rate risks, as it does not have any financial instruments that carry significant special commission.